What is radon?

 Leaseholders

-If you are a leaseholder and your property has been identified as requiring additional monitoring to record the level of Radon in the property, we will contact you making you aware of the risk and provide details of how this risk can be mitigated keeping you safe in your home
+If you are a leaseholder and your property is identified as requiring additional monitoring to record the level of radon in the property, we can make you aware of the risk and provide details of how this risk can be mitigated.
+Keeping you safe in your home.

-When can I expect to hear from us?
+When can you expect to hear from us?

-We will aim to contact all property occupiers as soon as possible, following receipt of the test results from Public Health England.
-We will tell you the results of the test and details of any further action required.
-All properties will be contacted if a risk has been identified or not.
+We aim to contact all customers as soon as possible, following receipt of the test results from the service provider.
+We will tell you the results of the test and details of any further action (if required).

 Was this article helpful?